mbits-mirafra/i2s_avip/README.md

 # Key Features
 1. It has 8,16,24,32 Serial data bits for each sample.
+2. It supports both mono channel and stereo channel modes of communication
-2. It has different sample rates.
+3. It has different sample rates.
 (8 khz to 192 khz)
-3. I2S supports the Left justified, Right justified (CODEC) mode, Phillips Standard mode.
+4. It supports the Left justified (Codec) mode.
-4. It has 16-bit, 32-bit, 48-bit, or 64-bit Word select period.
+5. It has 16-bit, 32-bit, 48-bit, or 64-bit Word select period.
-5. It supports serial data transmission through mono and stereo channels based on word select signal.
+6. Mechanism to enable Serial data transmission, WS generation and Serial clock generation.

+# Key features for the TO DO
+1. It supports the Right justified (Codec) mode and Phillips Standard mode.

 # Testbench Architecture Diagram
 ![image](https://github.com/user-attachments/assets/f07bfa47-dbe6-4d85-9781-87ad1cf24df5)